-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee Class A common stock, \$0.001 par value per share \$ \$
+Title of Each Class of Securities to be Registered Amount to be Registered(1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(3) Class A common stock, \$0.001 par value per share 17,888,888 \$24.00 \$429,333,312 \$46,840

-Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) promulgated under the Securities Act of 1933, as amended.
-Includes shares of Class A common stock that may be issuable upon exercise of an option to purchase additional shares granted to the underwriters.
+- Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(a) promulgated under the Securities Act of 1933, as amended.
+Includes shares of Class A common stock that may be issuable upon exercise of an option to purchase additional shares granted to the underwriters. - Of this amount, \$10,910 was previously paid.